Cuthbert Collingwood, 1st Baron Collingwood: Battle of Cape St. Vincent

 HMS Excellent with other ships during the battle at Cape St. Vincent, 1797.
 Collingwood would serve four years in command of the ship.

 In February 1797, on board Excellent he participated in the victory of the Battle of Cape St. Vincent.
-As the British fleet began to pass in parallel to the enemy fleet, Jervis ordered his ships to tack in succession and engage.
+As the British fleet began to pass in parallel to the Spanish fleet, Jervis ordered his ships to tack in succession and engage.
 Nelson saw an opportunity to engage the Spanish fleet directly and left the line of the fleet, heading straight for the Spanish van.
 Collingwood, who was at the rear of the line, saw Nelson's action and ordered his ship to follow and engage directly.
 Jervis later approved of their actions following victory.

 Collingwood and his ship directly engaged the far larger 112-gun Salvador del Mundo and after several rapid and accurate broadsides against the Spanish ship, the Salvador del Mundo struck her colours (though she would later attempt to fight again before being finally captured).
 The two ships had been "so close that a man might jump from one to another".
 Collingwood's ship then sailed on, engaging the 74-gun San Ysidore and causing her to surrender also.
 His ship then moved to support Nelson whose ship was being engaged by two Spanish ships at once.
 Together both Spanish ships were also defeated.
 During the engagement, a double-headed shot narrowly missed Collingwood's head, hitting the base of the mast near where he stood.
 He took it home as a souvenir for his father-in-law.

 Collingwood's actions established his good reputation in the fleet for his conduct and gallantry during the battle.
 He received a Gold Medal for his conduct as well as the one owed to him for the Glorious First of June.
 He had originally declined the medal as he argued to receive such a distinction now would be to acknowledge the propriety of the injustice of not receiving the earlier medal.
 Lord Spencer, the First Lord of the Admiralty who wrote "the former medal would have been transmitted to you some months ago if a proper and safe conveyance had been found for it".
-Nelson's and Collingwood's decision to leave the line of battle and engage the enemy directly were seen as decisive in the British victory that followed.
+Nelson's and Collingwood's decision to leave the line of battle and engage the Spanish directly were seen as decisive to the British victory.